yukomath/Skin-Cancer-Classification/README.md

 This project aims to build a deep learning model for classifying dermatoscopic images of skin lesions into seven categories.
 Since melanoma is a malignant tumor, missing a melanoma case (false negative) can have serious medical consequences.
 Therefore, ***recall*** is used as the primary evaluation metric, with a particular focus on ***melanoma recall***.

 The dataset is highly imbalanced, with a large number of benign samples and relatively few malignant cases, particularly melanoma.
-To address this issue, five different imbalance-handling strategies were evaluated:
+To handle this issue, five different imbalance-handling strategies were evaluated:

 - Square-root weighted loss + weighted random sampler
 - Weighted random sampler only